Aja language (Nilo-Saharan)

-Linguistic map of the non-Arab peoples of Darfur, showing the extent of the Kresh languages in Sudan.

 Aja is a Central Sudanic language spoken in the southern South Sudanese province of Bahr el Ghazal and along the South Sudanese border in the Central African Republic.
 Although the Aja are ethnically Kresh, their language is unintelligible to other Kresh languages.
 It is largely Banda in vocabulary, though it remains Kresh in structure.
 Most members of the tribe are bilingual in Kresh.
 Alternate spellings are Adja and Ajja.